JuliaData/DataFrames.jl/docs/src/man/basics.md

 which operates on data frame columns passed as vectors.
-When multiple columns are selected by `source_column_selector`, the `operation_function` will receive the columns as multiple positional arguments in the order they were selected like `f(column1, column2, column3)`.
+When multiple columns are selected by `source_column_selector`, the `operation_function` will receive the columns as multiple positional arguments in the order they were selected, e.g. `f(column1, column2, column3)`.

 ```julia
 julia> df = DataFrame(a = [1, 2, 3], b = [4, 5, 4])